See more articles

 Grok’s Web Traffic Stats

-It’s always worth looking at the web traffic stats for AI platforms, as this gives insights into how many people visit it, where they’re coming from, etc. With Grok AI, we can use SimilarWeb and Semrush data to reveal some interesting statistics:
+It’s always worth looking at the web traffic stats for AI platforms, as this gives insights into how many people visit it, where they’re coming from, etc. With Grok AI, we can use Similarweb and Semrush data to reveal some interesting statistics:

-• Grok.com reached 314 million visits in January 2026 — its highest recorded monthly total
+• March 2026 saw Grok.com reach 326.3 million visits – its highest recorded total ever, up 9.3% month-on-month and 61% year-on-year

-• February 2026 saw a slight dip to 298.6 million visits (-4.9% MoM)
+• February 2026 dipped to 298.6 million visits before March rebounded

 • Users spend an average of 12 minutes 57 seconds on the website